Design

 Subclass - One letter (A-Z) that represents the container type or the packaging material.

-Process Indicator Code (PIC) - One letter (A-Z) which describes the process, storage, or dosage form depending on the type of product.
+Process Indicator Code (PIC) - One letter (A-Z) that describes the process, storage, or dosage form depending on the type of product.

 Product (Group) - These are 2 characters which can be either letters or numbers and it identifies the particular product.

-Use the Product Code Builder Application tool built by FDA to determine your product code.
+Use the Product Code Builder Application tool built by the FDA to determine your product code.

 III.
 Nutrient Panel

-The Nutrient Panel is the part of a food label where the nutritional information is present.
-In recent years, keeping in mind customer concerns and alarming health studies, the FDA has focused its efforts on revising this panel to be as informative as possible.
+The Nutrient Panel is part of a food label where the nutritional information is present.
+In recent years, keeping in mind customer concerns and alarming health studies, the FDA has focused on revising this panel to be as informative as possible.

 In terms of placement, the nutrient panel can be placed with the ingredient list and manufacturer details.

 Here's where customers will get a detailed look at the nutrients present in the food product.
-This information provides customers to review the nutrients and their measurements and make certain the products suit their dietary choices.
+This information allows customers to review the nutrients and their measurements and ensure the products suit their dietary choices.

 So, what's included in the nutrient panel?